-Selling your Nebraska home is no easy task.
-With a difficult housing market, sellers need to be aggressive in marketing their property and preparing it for potential buyers.
+To get the best price for your Nebraska home, you'll need to be aggressive in marketing the property and preparing it for potential buyers.
 Still, Nebraska law requires that you make certain disclosures to the buyer before the closing.
 The purpose of these is to reveal various problems with the property that could affect its value or desirability.
-If you’re selling your home in the Cornhusker State, what must you disclose to prospective buyers, and when?
+As counterintuitive as that sounds, it can actually help achieve a smooth sale of the home.

 Both you and the buyer will sign the disclosure form, as proof that it has been given and received.
 (Obviously, you should retain a copy for your records.)

-The statute put the Nebraska Real Estate Commission in charge of creating the official disclosure form, and the four-page resulting form is available for free online.
-Remember, per Neb.
-Rev. Stat. § 76-2,120-5, you must complete the form “to the best of [your] belief and knowledge.
+The statute put the Nebraska Real Estate Commission in charge of creating the official disclosure form, and the result is available for free online.
+Per Neb.
+Rev. Stat. § 76-2,120-5, you must complete it to the best of your belief and knowledge.

-On top of suing over the statutory violation, the purchaser may be able to sue based on other "causes of action," such as breach of contract or fraud.
-This alone is a major incentive for you to be honest.
-(Fortunately, the statute includes a statute of limitations, limiting lawsuits to within one year from the date that the buyer takes possession of the property.)
+On top of suing over the statutory violation, the purchaser might be able to sue based on other "causes of action," such as breach of contract or fraud.
+This alone is a major incentive for sellers to be honest.
+Fortunately, the statute includes a statute of limitations, limiting lawsuits to within one year from the date that the buyer takes possession of the property.

 Second, making disclosures offer a way to make sure the buyer won't balk in the middle of the escrow period after an inspection report turns up "surprises."